-For example, consider the case of a 400MW power station of 3 units with one double-circuit connection to the transmission system, in a region where the FCAS raise requirement is typically 130MW, and the maximum FCAS raise service available in the region is 250MW.-When the double circuit connection is reclassified as a credible contingency, or one circuit is out of service on a prior outage, system security requires that the generation from the power station must be limited to no more than 250MW (ignoring load relief, inertia and demand effects for simplicity).
-If the power station were dispatched above 250MW, there would be insufficient raise FCAS to cover the generation lost through the credible contingency.-This situation is best managed dynamically by moving the generation risk to the LHS of the relevant FCAS raise constraint equations so that the power station generation can be co-optimised with the raise FCAS capability.-This avoids introducing and continually updating discretionary constraints to limit the power station generation.
+For example, consider the case of a 400MW power station of 3 units with one double-circuit connection to the transmission system, in a region where the FCAS raise requirement is typically 130MW, and the maximum FCAS raise service available in the region is 250MW.
+When the double circuit connection is reclassified as a credible contingency, or one circuit is out of service on a prior outage, system security requires that the generation from the power station must be limited to no more than 250MW (ignoring load relief, inertia and demand effects for simplicity).
+If the power station were dispatched above 250MW, there would be insufficient raise FCAS to cover the generation lost through the credible contingency.
+This situation is best managed dynamically by moving the generation can be co-optimised with the raise FCAS capability.
+This avoids introducing and continually updating discretionary constraints to limit the power station generation.